exilon/QuickLib/README.md

 **QuickLib**
 --------

-Small delphi/fpc library containing interesting and quick to implement functions, created to simplify application development and crossplatform support.
+Small delphi/fpc library containing interesting and quick to implement functions, created to simplify application development and crossplatform support and improve productivity.
+* NEW: TAnonymousThread simplified
 * NEW: TIndexedObjectList & TSearchObjectList.
 * NEW: RTTIUtils.
 * NEW: Improved firemonkey android compatibility.